oscar6688/oscar6688/README.md

 - 🌱 I’m currently learning data modeling and inference, forecasting, machine learning, and marketing analytics.
 - 🧑‍🤝‍🧑 I'm open to collaborating on projects on data analysis, machine learning, and software development!
-- 🕺 Hobbies: Music on Repeat 🎵, photography 📷, and exploring the new food/scenery 🍲🌄!
+- 🕺 Hobbies: music on repeat 🎵, photography 📷, and exploring the new food/scenery 🍲🌄!
 - 💬 Ask me anything about transferring from a community college to 4-year university.
 Happy to provide advice!
 - 📫 Email: oscarli@berkeley.edu